Yosemite Sam: History

 Freleng created Yosemite Sam to be a more formidable adversary for Bugs Bunny.
 Until then, Bugs' major foe had been Elmer Fudd, a man so mild-mannered and good-natured that Freleng thought Bugs actually came off as a bully by duping him.
 Sam, on the other hand, was extremely violent and belligerent, not at all a pushover like Fudd.
 Freleng compacted into a tiny body and 11-gallon hat the largest voice and the largest ego "north, south, east, aaaaand west of the Pecos".

 For over 19 years, except for one cartoon (Hare-Abian Nights in 1959) Freleng's unit had exclusive usage of Sam at the Warner studio.
 Though officially a cowboy, Freleng put Sam in a different costume in almost every film: a knight, a Roman legionary, a pirate, a royal cook, a prison guard, a duke (Duke of Yosemite, no less), a Hessian mercenary, a Confederate soldier, a mountain climber (climbing the 'Shmadderhorn' mountain in Switzerland), a hen-pecked house husband and even a space alien.
 The humor of the cartoons inevitably springs from the odd miscasting of the hot-tempered cowboy.
 However, some countries seem to prefer his pirate incarnation, as "Sam the Pirate" is his official name in France and a frequent alternative name in Italy.

 While Sam's basic character is that of a cowboy, he usually wears a black Domino mask (or just a wide black outline on the outer sides of his eyes) to show that he is an outlaw.
 This is so associated with his persona that he wears the mask even when dressed as a duke, a riff, a pirate, or a Viking.

 Sam is significantly tougher and more aggressive than Elmer Fudd when challenging Bugs Bunny.
-He is also quicker to learn from his mistakes and never falls for the same ploy twice.
+He is also quicker to learn from his mistakes and rarely falls for the same ploy twice.
 But despite Sam's bluster, he does not prove much brighter than Elmer in his encounters with Bugs.
 His noise contrasts to the calmly cocky rabbit.
 Sam's own cockiness always gets the best of him; Bugs can see he is incapable of turning down a challenge.
 Every time Bugs dares Sam to "step across that line", he cannot help but do so, even if he steps off into empty space or down a mine shaft.

 Yosemite Sam was depicted without six-gun pistols in Looney Tunes Cartoons on the streaming service, HBO Max.
 The series' executive producer and showrunner, Peter Browngardt, said the character could still continue to use cartoon violence, such as dynamite and Acme-related paraphernalia.

 However, this change appears to have been reversed, as he is once again depicted using his pistols in Space Jam: A New Legacy (2021).